Meet the 7 unsurprisingly most dangerous animals in North America, learn as much about them, and avoid or survive an actual encounter!

-The good news is that most healthy adults have a good chance of surviving a bark scorpion sting.
+The good news is, most healthy adults have a good chance of surviving a bark scorpion sting.
 Children, pets, the elderly and those with compromised immune systems are most at risk of paralysis or death from a sting.

 Where They’re Found: The southwestern U.S. and northern Mexico, particularly the Sonoran desert.